GoogleCloudPlatform/DataflowTemplates/v1/README_Cloud_Bigtable_to_GCS_SequenceFile.md

 ### Required parameters

-* **bigtableProject** : The ID of the Google Cloud project that contains the Bigtable instance that you want to read data from.
+* **bigtableProject**: The ID of the Google Cloud project that contains the Bigtable instance that you want to read data from.
-* **bigtableInstanceId** : The ID of the Bigtable instance that contains the table.
+* **bigtableInstanceId**: The ID of the Bigtable instance that contains the table.
-* **bigtableTableId** : The ID of the Bigtable table to export.
+* **bigtableTableId**: The ID of the Bigtable table to export.
-* **destinationPath** : The Cloud Storage path where data is written.
-(Example: gs://your-bucket/your-path/).
+* **destinationPath**: The Cloud Storage path where data is written.
+For example, `gs://your-bucket/your-path/`.
-* **filenamePrefix** : The prefix of the SequenceFile filename.
-(Example: output-).
+* **filenamePrefix**: The prefix of the SequenceFile filename.
+For example, `output-`.

 ### Optional parameters

-* **bigtableAppProfileId** : The ID of the Bigtable application profile to use for the export.
+* **bigtableAppProfileId**: The ID of the Bigtable application profile to use for the export.
 If you don't specify an app profile, Bigtable uses the instance's default app profile: https://cloud.google.com/bigtable/docs/app-profiles#default-app-profile.
-* **bigtableStartRow** : The row where to start the export from, defaults to the first row.
+* **bigtableStartRow**: The row where to start the export from, defaults to the first row.
-* **bigtableStopRow** : The row where to stop the export, defaults to the last row.
+* **bigtableStopRow**: The row where to stop the export, defaults to the last row.
-* **bigtableMaxVersions** : Maximum number of cell versions.
+* **bigtableMaxVersions**: Maximum number of cell versions.
 Defaults to: 2147483647.
-* **bigtableFilter** : Filter string.
+* **bigtableFilter**: Filter string.
 See: http://hbase.apache.org/book.html#thrift.
 Defaults to empty.